poanetwork/token-wizard/README.md

 ## Introduction

 `ICO tools should be available for non-coders for free.
-Raising funds from crowd is our basic human right.`
+Raising funds from a crowd is our basic human right.`

 ICO wizard is a tool to create token and crowdsale contracts in 5 simple steps.
 Wizard is based on modified [TokenMarket](https://github.com/TokenMarketNet/ico) contracts.
 Wizard is baked how we like it: decentralized, client side, serverless, open source, free, awesome.